 Nucleus mechanics in cells in suspension and under 10 µm confinement

 The aforementioned approach was used to analyze the dynamics of nucleus stress relaxation in suspended cells on adhesive substrates and confined cells.
 Our results show that the confinement results in an expansion of the projected area (Figure 9A), but insignificant change in nuclear stiffness (Figure 9B).
 We measured similar relaxation with τ = 6.08 ± 1.1 s (unconfined) and τ = 4.00 ± 0.6 s (confinement), which indicates fast viscoelastic dissipation, followed by a stored force value that corresponds to the elastic modulus of the nucleus.
-In order to account for experimental variations, which may be produced by different initial conditions in the indentation routines, measured stored forces were normalized to the indentation depth, as Equation 3.
+In order to account for experimental variations, which may be produced by different initial conditions in the indentation routines, measured stored forces were normalized to the indentation depth, as .
 This parameter accounts for the nucleus stiffness and describes the force, or the stress, necessary for a certain indentation.
-We obtained similar stiffness under confinement and in unconfined cells: Equation 3 = 20.1 ± 12.6 pN/µm and Equation 3 = 24.6 ± 13.6 pN/µm (mean ± standard deviation), respectively.
+We obtained similar stiffness under confinement and in unconfined cells: = 20.1 ± 12.6 pN/µm and = 24.6 ± 13.6 pN/µm (mean ± standard deviation), respectively.